 You’re already thinking about what’s on social media, who’s messaged you or what’s the latest news.
 Before you know it, most of your morning has flown by because you spent the whole time on your phone.

-Win your mornings by building good habits in the morning like meditation, journaling, and exercise.
+Win your mornings by building good habits like meditation, journaling, and exercise.
 Your energy levels will increase and you’ll have a productive day as a result.

-Most of us could make an effort to break any bad habits that are hindering our growth.
+If you have any bad habits, you should make an effort to break them as they are hindering your growth.
 Below are a few steps you can take.

 Steps to Breaking Bad Habits